Kethen/samsung-exynos8890-ubuntu-touch/README.md

 ### Currently Known Issues
+- bluebinder does not behave well with the bluetooth hal during device connection, kernel patches will likely be needed anyway
 - light sensor should be working but auto brightness does not work
 - video player crashes when presented with omx pixels from samsung, perhaps I need to make omx use soft decoders for now
 - swlan0 is disabled to not confuse NetworkManager, but that means no wifi tethering while wifi is connected, wlan0 is used to do both